-This section provides an overview of the methods applied for the assessment of extreme weather indices, water availability and agricultural impacts.
+20 This section provides an overview of the methods applied for the assessment of climate extremes, water availability and agricultural impacts.
 The individual subsections provide additional information on sector- and impact-specific methods as well as on the data analyzed.
-The meteorological extreme indices are derived from an ensemble of general circulation models (GCMs) from CMIP5 (Taylor et al., 2011) while our assessment of water availability and agricultural impacts at 1.5°C and 2°C is based on the ISI-MIP Fast Track data (Warszawski et al., 2013; Frieler et al., 2015).
-For both data archives, the impacts for a GMT increase of 1.5°C and 2°C above pre-industrial levels are derived for 20-year time slices with the respective mean warming for each model separately.
-To account for model deviations from observations over the historical period, the warming levels are derived relative to the reference period 1986-2005, (this reference period is 0.6°C warmer than pre-industrial levels (1850 - 1900), IPCC (2013)), which translates to a warming of 0.9°C and 1.4°C above reference period levels for the 1.5°C and 2°C limit, respectively.
-All time slices are derived from the RCP8.5 scenario (the time slices for the individual GCMs are given in the SM Tab.
-S1).
-1986-2005 is also the common reference period to assess projected changes in extreme indices 110 and climate impacts.
+The meteorological extreme indices are derived from an ensemble of general circulation models (GCMs) of CMIP5 (Taylor et al., 2011) while our assessment of water availability and agricultural impacts at 1.5 °C and 2 °C is based on the ISI-MIP Fast Track data (Warszawski et al., 2013; Frieler et al., 2015).

+For both data archives, the impacts for a GMT increase of 1.5 °C and 2 °C above preindustrial levels are derived for 20-year time slices around the respective time-averaged warming for each model separately.
+To account for model deviations from observations over the historical period, the warming levels are derived relative to the reference period

+- 5 1986-2005, (this reference period lies 0.6 °C above pre-industrial levels, IPCC, 2013), which translates to a warming of 0.9 °C and 1.4 °C above reference period levels for the 1.5 °C and 2 °C limit, respectively.
+All time slices are derived from the RCP8.5 scenario (the time slices for the individual GCMs are given in Table S1 in the Supplement).
+1986-2005 is also the common reference period to assess projected changes in extreme - 10 indices and and climate impacts.
+Therefore, where results speak of impacts at 1.5 °C and 2 °C, the GMT increase refers to pre-industrial temperature, while the impact signal is derived relative to the reference period.